-What I want to offer in this piece is what I call more mindful eating, perhaps “informal” mindful eating as opposed to formal mindful eating.
-Especially during the craziness and stress and extra food of the holidays, that Halloween to New Years stretch in which are more likely to eat mindlessly than mindfully.
+What I want to offer is what I call more mindful eating, perhaps “informal” mindful eating as opposed to formal mindful eating.
+Especially during the stress and extra food of the holidays, that Halloween to New Year stretch when we are more likely to eat mindlessly than mindfully.
 Here are six simple guidelines to keep in mind to discern between mindless and (more) mindful eating, and bring our bodies and minds back together.

 1) Let your body catch up to your brain

-Eating rapidly past full and ignoring your body’s signals vs. slowing down and eating and stopping when your body says its full.
+Eating rapidly past full and ignoring your body’s signals vs. slowing down and stopping when your body says it’s full.

 2) Know your body’s personal hunger signals

 Are you responding to an emotional want or responding to your body’s needs?

 Often we listen first to our minds, but like many mindfulness practices, we might discover more wisdom by tuning into our bodies first.
 Rather than just eating when we get emotional signals, which may be different for each of us, be they stress, sadness, frustration, loneliness or even just boredom, we can listen to our bodies.
 Is your stomach growling, energy low, or feeling a little lightheaded?
 Too often, we eat when our mind tells us to, rather than our bodies.
 True mindful eating is actually listening deeply to our body’s signals for hunger.

 Ask yourself: What are your body’s hunger signals, and what are your emotional hunger triggers?